mgnolde/tui-scheduler/README.md

 ![Interface](mat/interface.png "Interface")

-The application expects a JSON file named 'tasks.json' file in the $HOME directory.
+The application expects a JSON file named `tasks.json` file in the users `$HOME` directory.
 Its structure needs to be as follows:

 ```json